GLOBAL MARKETS-Stocks slide, dollar holds ground as U.S. rate hike looms

 MILAN, May 2 (Reuters) - Shares fell and the dollar held near highs in holiday-thinned trading on Monday, as concerns about economic growth lingered ahead of an expected U.S. rate hike this week and after data showed COVID-19 lockdowns slowed China's factory activity.

-MSCI's benchmark for global stocks .MIWD00000PUS was down by 0.3% by 0811 GMT, as European and Asian shares fell ahead of the Federal Reserve decision and following Wall Street's steep losses on Friday in the wake of a disappointing Amazon update.
+MSCI's benchmark for global stocks .MIWD00000PUS was down by 0.4% by 1148 GMT, as European and Asian shares fell following Wall Street's steep losses on Friday in the wake of a disappointing Amazon update.

-Data that signalled a steeper pace of contraction in China's factory activity also dampened risk appetite, although the closure of London and most Asian markets for a holiday reduced volumes.
+Data that signalled a steeper pace of contraction in China's factory activity dampened risk appetite, although the closure of London and most Asian markets holidays reduced volumes.

+The STOXX 600 .STOXX fell 1.2%, recovering from sharp losses earlier in the session after a sudden crash.
+The pan-European index fell as much as 3% at around 0800 GMT, and the Stockholm benchmark index .OMXS30 shed 8% in what brokers said was a "flash crash" or an erroneous trade.

 Factory activity in China contracted at a steeper pace in April as widespread COVID-19 lockdowns halted industrial production and disrupted supply chains in the world's second largest economy.